ctkjose/robobo3dr1plus/readme.md

 # All things Robo3D R1 Plus #

 This is a collection of resources for [Robo3D R1 Plus]() owners in hope they can keep their printers supported and shugging on!

+> Some of the links to parts in Amazon use the Associate Program and commisions may be earned.
+Most links are for actual parts purchased that work for me.
+Links to parts are for reference, please do your research before buying.

 # Specs and Parts #

-The R1 is pretty much a traditional RAMPS 1.4 3D printer as such is fairly easy to find parts and hack it.
+The R1 is pretty much a traditional [RAMPS 1.4](https://www.reprap.org/wiki/RAMPS_1.4) 3D printer as such is fairly easy to find parts and hack it.

+## Kinematics ##

 **Motors**:<br>
-There are 4 motors in the R1+.

-R1+ uses Nema17 Bipolar Stepper Motor (1.8° (200 steps), 5mm shaft).

-Nema17 is the standard that states the dimensions, meanig that a Nema17 motor will fit your Robo in terms of opennings and screw holes.
-The other things to consider are torque and power.
+The R1+ uses for NEMA-17 bi-polar stepper [motors](motors.md).
+Since the R1+ is based on a RAMPS 1.4 controller board any motor that works with RAMPS works on the Robo R1+.

+The basic specs for a motor are 1.8° (200 steps), 5mm shaft, and can be rated up to 4.2V.

 Since a Robo use a RAMPS 1.4, max power is dictated by your motor's drivers (eg: [A4988](https://reprap.org/wiki/A4988)).
 In general it will be around 1.5A to 2A.
 It all depends on the quiality of the driver, heatsink and cooling.
 For an R1+ a power around 1.5 amps is more than enough.

-(As a side note remember that the board can only handle so much current used by all its components, the overall total power rating of a RAMPS 1.4 board is around 5A, it will vary by board quality and PCB traces used, but still a good reference value.)
+> As a side note remember that the board can only handle so much current used by all its components, the overall total power rating of a RAMPS 1.4 board is around 5A, it will vary by board quality and PCB traces used, but still a good reference value.

-The torque is around 45Ncm (64oz.in).
+The torque (holding torque) for motors should be around 45Ncm (64oz.in).
+The motor that needs the more torque is the extruder motor.

-The motors wiring in the Robo R1 Plus has a straight connector (see my [motor](motors.md) page for more details).
+When looking for a replacement motor make sure you get a motor with a straight connector (see my [motor](motors.md) page for more details) to avoid having to change the connector.
+Also the [motor](motors.md) page has a good explanation on how to re-wire other motors to work on a R1+.

-20 Teeth Timing Pulley (5mm ID shaft).
+The motors use a 20 Teeth Timing Pulley (5mm ID shaft) for the belts.
 [Amazon Kit](https://amzn.to/3esJ3JX)

 **Belts**:<br>
 810 GT2 belts (GT2 Steps, 6mm wide, 2mm pitch).
 [Amazon Kit](https://amzn.to/3esJ3JX)